Diane’s Vietnamese Fried Chicken: A Hungry Kid Story

 Second on our most favorite American-food dishes were hamburgers, and in third place was fried chicken.
 Oh, fried chicken.
 The kind that KFC served in the bucket or Popeye’s served when we were lucky enough to drive through for lunch on our way to visit Auntie in Reno, Nevada.
 Those fried chicken dinners were rare, but glorious to an always-hungry thirteen year old.

-Though we couldn’t afford to eat out often, my parents tried their best to accommodate our American food cravings.
+Though we couldn’t afford to eat out, my parents tried their best to accommodate our American food cravings.
 They themselves loved fried chicken and especially coleslaw.
 There was just something so special about coleslaw for them.
 We didn’t care, as long as we could each have a drumstick (or three), Mom and Dad can order what ever they wanted.

 Video of this Crispy, Delicious Vietnamese Fried Chicken

-My Family Recipe and Technique
+My Recipe and Fried Chicken Batter Technique

 So when Mom and Dad were hungry for fried chicken, they made it at home.
 Oh boy.
 American fried chicken made by Mom and Dad?
+Even as kids we were skeptical but when you’re hungry, you’re desperate.
 I’m proud to say that it was delicious.
 Different, but delicious.
 What made their fried chicken so different was that they had no idea how KFC got that crispy outside crust.
 They’ve never battered chicken with flour before, so in their kitchen experiments, they figured out that Colonel Sanders must have used some type of wet flour batter.
 After a few tries, they had their variation of a Vietnamese-style American fried chicken that was delicious and to die for.
+I love their hearts and effort.
+They tried to please us American-food-hungry kids and ended up with a fabulous Vietnamese version of fried chicken.

 Mom and Dad’s marinade of fish sauce is what gives this fried chicken a kick-up savory flavor and over the years, I’ve added garlic and sometimes a few other simple spices.
 The flour crust itself is their concoction or “guess” as to what KFC and Popeye’s chicken used.
 My parents’ version of the chicken is dipped in a wet flour mixture and then fried to a beautiful crispy brown.
 Their Vietnamese fried chicken crust is light and crispy on the outside and super juicy and flavorful on the inside.

 I’ve shared images of this Vietnamese fried chicken online many times and so many of you have asked for the recipe.
 Well, here it is and I can’t take credit for all of it.
-So when you make this and take a bite out of this amazing Vietnamese fried chicken, please think of Mom and Dad!
+So when you make this and take a bite out of this amazing Vietnamese fried chicken, please think of Mom and Dad! – Enjoy!
+Diane

 Diane’s Vietnamese Fried Chicken Recipe